Robot Framework for Mobile Test Automation

 - Allows creation of custom keywords

-- Support for standard and external libraries for test automation
+- Supports standard and external libraries for test automation

-- Tagging to categorize and select test cases to be executed
+- Allows tagging to categorize and select test cases for execution

-- Easy-to-read reports and logs in HTML format
+- Provides easy-to-read reports and logs in the HTML format

 Robot framework requires installation of the following on the system: